moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 where the audience greatly outnumbers the concurrent active participants, but any member of the audience could participate.
 As this has a much larger total number of participants - as many as Live Media Streaming {{lmstream}}, but with the bi-directionality of conferencing, this should be considered a "hybrid".
+There can be additional functionality as well that overlap between the two, such as "live rewind", or recording abilities.

 ## Live Media {#lm-media}

-The use cases in this section, unlike the use cases described in {{interact}}, still have "humans in the loop", but these humans expect media to be "responsive", where the responsiveness is more on the order of 5 to 10 RTTs.
-This allows the use of protocol mechanisms that require more than one or two RTTs - as noted in {{interact}}, end-to-end recovery from packet loss and congestion avoidance are two such protocol mechanisms that can be used with Live Media.

-To illustrate the difference, the responsiveness expected with videoconferencing is much greater than watching a video, even if the video is being produced "live" and sent to a platform for syndication and distribution.
+The use cases in this section like those in {{interact}} do set some expectations to minimise high and/or highly variable latency, however their key difference is that are seldom bi-directional as their basis is on mass-consumption of media or the contribution of it into a platform to syndicate, or distribute.
+Latency is less noticeable over loss, and may be more accepting of having slightly more latency to increase guarantee of delivery.

 ### Live Media Ingest {#lmingest}

 |Attribute | Value |
 | -----+----------------
 |**Senders/Receivers**|  One to One
-| **Bi-directional**| No
+|**Bi-directional**| No
-| **Latency**|  Ull-200 to Ultra-Low

 Where media is received from a source for onwards handling into a distribution platform.
 The media may comprise of multiple audio and/or video sources.